kaerus/promise.js/README.md

 * Small footprint: 600 bytes compressed / 1400 bytes minified.
 * Simple design: easy to understand, intergrate & debug.
 * Runtime independent: Can be loaded as an AMD or CommonJS module.
+* Resolves multiple values: Fulfillments & rejections can yield more than one value.

 Install
 =======